In This Article

 Create The Image File

-First, download a pre-made sticker sheet image file, or you can design your own sticker sheet image in an app like Procreate, Inkscape, or Illustrator.
+First, download a pre-made sticker sheet image file, or you can design your own sticker sheet image in an app like Procreate, Inkscape, Photoshop, or Illustrator.
+Keep in mind the file type you need to use, whether that be a JPG, PNG, or SVG files.

 Upload The Sticker Image To Cricut Design Space